aao62520/READMEA03/README.md

 ### Step 3-Creating repository part 2
 Select the correct options based off the assignment you're doing.
 For the assignment Im working on, the file is public and its classified under "readme"

+## Webstorm Tutorial
+### Step 1- Go onto the [Webstorm download page on Jetbrains Website](https://www.jetbrains.com/webstorm/)
+Make sure to create an account prior to doing this

+### Step 2- Obtain your free license if havent done so already
+Sending a certificate of enrollment to jetbrain will likely grant you a free webstorm licene.
+Take advantage of this.